balismatz/laravel-image-style-demo/README.md

 > [!NOTE]
 > All image styles are located in the [app/ImageStyles](app/ImageStyles) directory.
 >
-> The image style names used in this demo are generic; you may use any naming convention that best suits your application.
+> The image style names and structure used in this demo are generic.
+You may use any naming convention and structure that best suits your application.

 ## Contributing